Famke Janssen: Career

 Janssen starred in the Netflix original horror thriller television series Hemlock Grove, wherein she plays the role of family matriarch Olivia Godfrey.
 Janssen had a recurring role in the ABC crime thriller television series How To Get Away With Murder, appearing in ten episodes throughout the series, beginning her role in season two of the show and concluding it in the series finale.

 Janssen was cast in a starring role in the NBC crime thriller The Blacklist: Redemption, a spin-off of the NBC series The Blacklist, in March 2016; it was picked up to series in May 2016.
-The following month, Janssen expressed frustration in not being cast in X-Men: Apocalypse, saying Hollywood was sexist toward older women.
+The following month, Janssen expressed frustration at not being cast in X-Men: Apocalypse, saying Hollywood was sexist toward older women.
 She said: "Women, it's interesting because they're replaced, and the older versions are never to be seen again... whereas the men are allowed to be both ages."

 In 2019, she served as a juror for the Tribeca Film Festival.
 Also in 2019, Janssen joined Jeffrey Dean Morgan in The Postcard Killings, which was released in 2020.
 In 2021, Janssen starred in the Christian romantic drama film Redeeming Love and the action-thriller Dangerous.

 In a March 2021 interview, she revealed to Forbes some details about her involvement with the live-action adaptation of Saint Seiya, a popular anime and manga.
-Janssen declared that filming was supposed to take place in Europe the previous year, but production had been postponed twice due to the coronavirus pandemic.
-She also hinted that she will play one of the main characters, but did not specify their name.The movie, titled Knights of the Zodiac, was eventually released in 2023, with Janssen playing the role of Vander Guraad.
+Janssen said that filming was supposed to take place in Europe the previous year, but production had been postponed twice due to the coronavirus pandemic.
+She also hinted that she would play one of the main characters, but did not specify their name.
+The movie, titled Knights of the Zodiac, was eventually released in 2023, with Janssen playing the role of Vander Guraad.

-Famke Janssen made her first Dutch-language acting appearance in the 2025 Netflix crime drama series Amsterdam Empire, set in Amsterdam's cannabis scene, where she stars as Betty, an ex-pop diva seeking revenge.
+Janssen made her first Dutch-language acting appearance in the 2025 Netflix crime drama series Amsterdam Empire, set in Amsterdam's cannabis scene, where she stars as Betty, an ex-pop diva seeking revenge.
 She also served as an executive producer on the series.
+In January 2026, X-Men writer Chris Claremont stated that Janssen would reprise the role of Jean Grey in Avengers: Doomsday.
+In June 2026, Jannssen stated despite speculation she was not in Avengers: Doomsday.